everx-labs/flex/README.md

 User client can retrieve all messages for a trading pair contract and sort them by time to find the latest trades of that pair.
 Successful trade transactions should emit a message so it could be found later.

 Instead of a client software an automatic execution could be programmed with a **paid subscription method** of an $Asset contract.
 The contract may send a message to other contracts that are subscribed to it once any trade is executed.
 Such service is payable by contracts subscribed to it to the owner of the Order payable upon Contract termination.
 The subscribed contract can then perform automatic strategies based on this information, connect Automated Market Maker smart contracts or Liquidity Pools.

+The following order types will be added shortly:

 **A market order** could be filled if User client software will search for latest transactions in the pair contracts to sell 10,000 TONs.
 When finding a deployed contract with best price starting from the latest executed user client software can retrieve the offered amount and send the Currency to this contract.
 Sending TONs to such contract will immediately execute the trade with the contract asset price for the sent amount.